pawelgrzybek/pawelgrzybek.com/content/posts/2025-09-30-top-picks-2025-september/index.md

 ### [Introduction to Postgres Indexes](https://frontendmasters.com/blog/intro-to-postgres-indexes/)

-Very good read about the database indexes, how they work and what kind of dara strructure makes them so efficient.
-This post uses Postgres as an example, but the knowledge here is equally applicable for the MySQL users and probably other relation detabases.
+Very good read about the database indexes, how they work and what kind of data structure makes them so efficient.
+This post uses Postgres as an example, but the knowledge here is equally applicable for MySQL users and probably other relational databases.